reddy-sachin/VIPER-TEC/README.md

 ## Use
 Users can access the trained VIPER model by pulling the repo and running ```run_model.ipynb```.
 When installed correctly, this reproduces Figure 8 in the manuscript.

-For further information, please see the corresponding manuscript: https://agupubs.onlinelibrary.wiley.com/doi/10.1029/2024EA004167
+For further information, please see the corresponding manuscript: [VIPER Study](https://agupubs.onlinelibrary.wiley.com/doi/10.1029/2024EA004167 "Load VIPER Study").

 2025-07-23